 That's one of the things I love about this recipe.
 I often have all of the ingredients on hand, and it's very easy to substitute with something new if I have an excess of fresh spinach left over from last night's dinner or want use one of those gourmet salts I bought but never quite know what to do with.

 In other words, this is no tuna casserole!
 It is refreshing, but filling, and your quality ingredients will shine in it.
 Even with using the highest quality olive oil, pepper, salt, etc. this dish is dirt cheap, which makes it an all-around winner in my book.

 I also have two versions for preparing this recipe.
 There is the "serving for company version", which is listed below, but when making this for myself and my husband as a quick side dish to go with some grilled meat at dinner, I often just toss everything into the bowl at the same time and call it a day.

 So feel free to have fun with the ingredients and methods in this recipe, but remember to keep it fresh!

 If you like this lima bean salad recipe, you might also like:

 - ½ cup lemon juice freshly squeezed

 - Coarse Salt to taste

-- Add the basil and chilled lima beans, and toss lightly to combine.
-If you beat up the basil too much it will bruise and look sad, which is exactly what I did.
-You don't want to serve bruised basil to guests.
-So embarrassing.
+- Add the basil, ¼ cup of grated cheese, and chilled, drained lima beans, and toss lightly to combine.
+If you beat up the basil too much it will bruise and look sad, so be careful with your tossing.

-- Top with Pecorino Romano cheese and a twist of lemon, if you're feeling fancy.
+- Top with the remaining ¼ cup of Pecorino Romano cheese and a twist of lemon, if you're feeling fancy.